evanwherchek/evanwherchek/README.md

 ![Notion](https://img.shields.io/badge/-Notion-000?&logo=Notion&logoColor=FFFFFF)

 # Major Projects
 These are the major personal projects I have worked on over the past few years in chronological order along with my thoughts on them.
-If you are a recruiter and want to see the actual code for them, the repositories are available upon request.

 ## GeoCash: 2018 - 2020
 <div align="center">